Bella Thorne Promotes New Clothing Line Filthy Fangs, Featuring Thongs, Undies, And More

 Bella Thorne can now add “clothing designer” to her growing list of talents.

-On her popular Instagram account, the 20-year-old has been busy promoting her latest venture — a clothing line called Filthy Fangs with her sister Dani Thorne.
+On her popular Instagram account, the 20-year-old has been busy promoting her latest venture — a clothing line, called Filthy Fangs, with her sister Dani Thorne.
 Since last night, the actress has posted six photos of items from her line including one that features a thong.
 In the NSFW photo, a soaking wet woman (who may or may not be Bella) is pictured from the waist down with her pink shorts pulled down while wearing a sexy black thong that reads “filthy” across the front.

-Within just 16 hours of being posted, the snapshot has already earned a ton of attention from Thorne’s followers with over 168,000 likes as well as 600 plus comments and growing.
+Within just 16 hours of being posted, the snapshot has already earned a ton of attention from Thorne’s followers, with over 168,000 likes and more than 600 comments.
 Many fans obviously commented on the sexy nature of the photo while countless other fans let Bella know that they would be buying some merchandise from her collection.

 “Do they come in men sizes.
 Asking for a friend.”